 Why do I want to go to law school?

-If I had a dollar for every person I meet who say to me, “I’m good at arguing, I’d make a great lawyer!” – I would seriously be sailing the Bahamas on my own yacht.
-This is a cringe-worthy statement.
+If I had a dollar for every person I’ve met who have said to me, “I’m good at arguing, I’d make a great lawyer!” – I would seriously be sailing the Bahamas on my own yacht.

-Adding to this, its Barristers who are the specialist advocates and professionals working the courtroom.
-Their conduct is one of respect and high regard for the jury, judge or magistrate; not of an argumentative nature.
+Additionally, it’s the barristers who are the specialist advocates and professionals working the courtroom.
+Their conduct is one of respect and high regard for the jury, judge or magistrate; not of an argumentative nature so to speak.

 My parents wanted me to get married young, have children, enjoy a safe 9 to 5 job and live in the suburbs paying off a mortgage.
-I am more than happy that I never listened to them, I would’ve been miserable.
+I am more than happy that I didn’t listen to them, I would’ve been miserable.

 Same goes for you, if your parents want you to be a lawyer as it’ll make them look accomplished in some way, you will be unhappy going through law school.